Atiabe/Salary_Prediction_Portfolio/README.md

         Pandas, numpy, matplotlib ,scikit-learn, seaborn, scipy

 ## PART 2 - Discover

 Panda library has been used to load the 'CSV' format of training and testing dataset as data frame , each data frame has 1 millon entryies.

-Once the training and testing datasets were loaded  the following data preparation activities were conducted:
-__•	Data exploration__ (checking missing values, duplicate entryies etc) __•	Data cleaning__ (clean and/or treat missed, duplicated informations, merging, spliting.....etc) __•	Classified categorical and numerical features__(statstical analysis and interpretation of categorical variables is difference from numerical variabels, it is important to catagorize the features prior to statstical analysis)
+Once the training and testing datasets were loaded  the following data preparation activities were conducted:\n __•	Data exploration__ (checking missing values, duplicate entryies etc)\n __•	Data cleaning__ (clean and/or treat missed, duplicated informations, merging, spliting.....etc)\n __•	Classified categorical and numerical features__(statstical analysis and interpretation of categorical variables is difference from numerical variabels, it is important to catagorize the features prior to statstical analysis)\n
 __•	Statistical analysis__ ( analyze how the dataset statsticaly respond, i.e distribution, variation, correlation...etc)
 __•	Visualization__ (figerative representation of the analysis to visualize each feature's distribution, effect of a feature on the salary and relation among features...etc)
 __•	Outlier identification (IQR methods)__ (salary values below lower limit and above upper limit are considered as outliers)